rahulkumar75/Ai_Virtual_Voice_Assistant/README.md

 * Main Script
 * Imports and Configuration
   -Imports necessary libraries and configures the device for PyTorch.
-  - Loads the intents file and trained model parameters.
+  - Loads the intent file and trained model parameters.

 * Main Function
   - Listens for user input.